csuwl/ZLExpress/README.md

 # 一、Background Introduction

 ZLExpress is a scripting language that supports business rules, expressions (Boolean combinations), special mathematical formula calculations, syntax analysis, and other features.
+Simplified code, minimal dependencies, 130k jar package suitable for all Java runtime environments

 # 二、Dependency and call instructions